Skip to main content

 To note – further guidance will be sent on what is required for both the Whole Stock Assessment and the Target Energy Pathway in due course.

-4. Social landlords are required to report on number of premises receiving retrofit measures and type of intervention used by LA
+4. Social landlords are required to report on number of premises receiving retrofit measures, type of intervention used and other key outputs.

 6. Social landlords are required to report on additional funding streams that are applied for that relate to retrofit activities which includes own contribution and other financial streams.

-1. All Social Housing landlords and LSVT’s applications should be able to provide a signed works contract by 3rd March 2023 containing a start on site date no later than 30 April 2023.
+1. All social housing landlords and LSVT’s applications should be able to provide a signed works contract by 31 March 2024 containing a start on site date no later than 30 April 2024.

-2. All Local Authorities must be able to demonstrate defrayment and/or activity taken place for the financial year it is incurred to be able to claim the funding within that financial year and the submission should reflect this (as per correspondence email sent 09/09/22) If the Local Authority cannot fully defray the 2022/23 expenditure within year you are required to inform us on how much more funding would be able to be utilised in 2022/23 via displacement.
+2. All local authorities should be able to demonstrate defrayment and/or activity taken place for the financial year it is incurred to be able to claim the funding within that financial year.
+If the local authority cannot fully defray the 2023/24 expenditure within the year, you are required to inform us on how much more funding would be able to be utilised in 2023/24 via displacement.

 3. Welsh Government reserve the right to amend scheme acceptability dates and requirements.
 These will be discussed directly with successful scheme applicants at an appropriate time.

-4. To support social landlords to fund works that are in addition to their current ‘Repair, Maintain and Improve’ (RMI) programmes and includes not bringing forward from RMI from futures years to use with the grant Typically, these programmes are currently aligned around existing WHQS 2008 standard.
-For example, only enhancements to windows and doors beyond WHQS standard can qualify as an eligible cost.
+4. To support social landlords to fund works that are in addition to their current ‘Repair, Maintain and Improve’ (RMI) programmes, and includes not bringing forward from RMI, future years to use with the ORP grant.
+Typically, these programmes are currently aligned around existing Welsh Housing Quality Standard (WHQS) 2008 standard.

 5. Eligible capital costs are costs that can be directly linked to the programme such as insulation, heat pumps and other interventions.
 Eligible revenue costs are costs that can also be directly linked to the programme such as direct labour cost.

-6. Indirect staffing costs can also be eligible if shown to be associated with the programme and under the total grant threshold of 10%.
-In addition, programme management fees are also eligible under the total grant threshold of 10%.
+6. Up to 10% of the total grant allocated funding threshold can be used for the purpose of innovation and research linked to the decarbonisation of your housing stock.
+In addition, programme management fees are also eligible under the total grant threshold of up to 10%.
 This can be used either “in house” or for third party assistance.
+Both these costs will be considered on a case-by-case basis within the evaluation and assurance process.

 8. VAT (Value Added Tax) applied on expenditure incurred will only be considered as eligible expenditure if you are unable to recover the VAT within your own taxation rules.